Sumner Lake State Park

-Sumner Lake State Park is a state park of New Mexico, United States, located on the eastern plains about 8 mi northwest of Fort Sumner.
+Sumner Lake State Park is a state park in De Baca County, New Mexico, United States, located on the eastern plains about 8 mi northwest of Fort Sumner.
 The park features a large 4500 acre reservoir on the Pecos River, created in 1939 by the Sumner Dam of the United States Bureau of Reclamation.
 The reservoir is home to various fish species including largemouth bass, catfish, crappie and walleye.
 The park elevation is 4300 ft above sea level.
-With its campground, expansive views of the sky, and its distance from other cities, Sumner Lake State Park has a low level of light pollution, which makes the state park a great potential place for amateur astronomy.

 Animals

 The park is home to the Sandia hairstreak (Callophrys mcfarlandi), New Mexico's state butterfly.
 About 50 other species of butterflies have been identified in the park.

 Flora

 One-seed juniper, honey mesquite, and spiny cholla dominate the landscape of the park.